danarcher/XCom2SpookClass/README.md

 ![Icon](XCom2SpookClass/Media/Docs/UIPerk_coupdegrace.png)

-*"Render an adjacent ally (soldier or civilian) unconscious and carryable.
-Does not break concealment."*
+*"Render an adjacent ally (soldier or civilian) unconscious and carryable."*

+Civilian allies affected by Eclipse include scientists and engineers, as well as potential and former soldiers.

 ## Perks: Spook Pistol